FAQs - Tree felling: Ash dieback

 Ash dieback in the Peak District

 Ash dieback was first found in Britain in 2012 and was predicted to reach the Peak District within about 3 years.
 As expected it was confirmed in the Peak District in July 2015.
-It is expected to spread quickly throughout most of the Peak District, particularly the White Peak, over the next year or two.
+It is now found in many parts of the Peak District, but particularly the White Peak due to the prevalence of ash.

-Because it affects young trees most severely it is likely that the majority of young Ash trees in the Peak District will become infected and die over the next few years.
+Because it affects young trees most severely it is likely that the majority of young ash trees in the Peak District will become infected and die.
 However because mature trees often take some years before the disease causes death it is unlikely that we will see a lot of large ash trees dying for several years.
 The longer-term consequences in the Peak District are likely to be: